NGC 4755 : THE JEWEL BOX

 Jewel Box Through Various Apertures.

 Top Left is Binoculars to 5cm : Top Right is 7.5cm.
 Then moving to the second row, these are for; 15cm (Left) 20cm (Middle) and 30cm to 40cm (Right).

 Here all these figures show that the number of stars does gradually increases with telescopic aperture.
 This simply depends on the magnitude limit at your location, and of course, the current weather and seeing conditions.

-Somewhere between 20cm and 30cm the numbers of stars rises more dramatically when the fainter stars are revealed.
-The reason for this is mention in the above text and also under the discussion of the cluster’ Colour-Magnitude Diagram.
+Somewhere between 20cm and 30cm the numbers of stars rises more dramatically when the fainter stars are then revealed.
+The reason for this is mentioned in the above text but also under the discussion of the cluster’s Colour-Magnitude Diagram.
 Furthermore, the relative star sizes in the images here have been organised to be roughly the same, but in actuality, the telescope would need much higher magnification as the aperture used decreases in size.